-IMAGES The district may produce printed, audio, visual, or digital materials (i.e., displays, brochures, newsletters, district websites/social media) that include the names and/or images/recordings of students participating in their educational program for the purpose of increasing public awareness, promoting the continual improvement of educational programs, and/or teacher training.
-Foster Youth are exempt and require active consent for publication of student images and names.
-Any other parent/guardian who objects must notify the Office of the Superintendent, in writing, to not release the student's image or name.
+PHOTOGRAPHS Photographs of students may be published, together with their names, except when their parent/guardian has notified the Office of the Superintendent, in writing, to not release the student's photograph.
 Such requests must be renewed annually within 20 days of enrollment.
-Images of groups of students, such as at a school event (i.e., pep rallies, school-wide activities) may be published provided that students' names are not included for those whose parents/guardians have presented the aforementioned request to the Office of the Superintendent.
+Photographs of groups of students, such as at a school event, ie., pep rallies, school wide activities, etc., may be published provided that students' names are not included for those whose parents/guardians have presented the aforementioned request to the Office of the Superintendent.

-STUDENT WORK DISPLAYED ON WEBSITE Student work (their artwork, etc.) may be published on district or school websites unless the parent submits a letter in writing to the Office of the Superintendent requesting otherwise.
+STUDENT WORK DISPLAYED ON WEBSITE Student work (their artwork, etc.) may be published on district or school web sites unless the parent submits a letter in writing to the Office of the Superintendent requesting otherwise.
 Such requests must be renewed annually, within 20 days of enrollment.